The 10 Best Sushi Spots in Seattle Right Now

 This classy sushi spot is open from 5:30-10pm, so you can plan a nice jaunt through the arboretum to work up an appetite for some of the freshest fish around.
 Go ahead and sit at the bar for a real chef’s table experience at a places that's building a national rep.

-Kisaku means easy going, which is the ambiance you will have at this raw fish joint.
-Be sure to grab the Green Lake roll made of which has salmon, flying fish eggs, asparagus, avocado, and marinated seaweed.
+Kisaku means frank and easy going, which you will definitely be after having a round of fresh raw fish here.
+Be sure to grab the Green Lake Roll, which has salmon, flying fish eggs, asparagus, avocado, and marinated seaweed.

 You can’t go wrong with Tsui Sushi Bar’s happy hour, which features a number of its most popular rolls and sets at a much lower cost than usual.
 The chic spot also has several beers on tap, along with a great selection of sake and inspired cocktails.